 In the realm of computational structural biology, accurate alignment of density maps is indispensable for the analysis and comparison of molecular structures.
 Precise alignment enables researchers to understand structural variations and interactions at a molecular level, which is critical for advancements in fields such as drug discovery and protein engineering.
 However, traditional alignment methods often involve multiple, labor-intensive steps that require specialized tools.
 These methods can be time-consuming and prone to errors, highlighting the need for more efficient solutions.

-ChimeraX, a next-generation molecular visualization program developed by the Resource for Biocomputing, Visualization, and Informatics (RBVI) at UCSF, offers advanced visualization and analysis capabilities.
+ChimeraX (Meng EC, 2023), a next-generation molecular visualization program offers advanced visualization and analysis capabilities.
 Its user-friendly interface and robust features make it a widely used tool in various research settings.
 Yet, despite its strengths, the challenge of efficient volume alignment persists.

 To address this, an extension integrating the EMalign algorithm into ChimeraX was developed.
-EMalign, created by Yoel Shkolnisky and Yael Harpaz, leverages common lines between projection images to align three-dimensional density maps.
+EMalign leverages common lines between projection images to align three-dimensional density maps.
 It handles rotations, reflections, and translations automatically, providing a sophisticated solution to the alignment problem.

 By embedding EMalign into ChimeraX, an intuitive and user-friendly method for the precise alignment of density maps is offered.
 This integration not only enhances the functionality of ChimeraX but also significantly improves the overall user experience in structural biology research, making complex alignment tasks more accessible and efficient.